 – how to enrich user experience and engagement (e.g. IP-based social TV, recommendation systems, supporting targeted content, including targeted advertisement, enhancing audience measurement, use of big data and of video sensors);

-– how to provide cinema applications over IP-based television service application platforms;

 – considerations on how to help measure power consumption and mitigate disaster and climate change;

 – facilitate IP-based television services and applications converging with cross-industry new technologies, help the coordination of standards and evolution of IP-based television service specifications;

-– considerations on how the evolution of cloud computing, big data, network functions virtualization (NFV), software defined networks (SDN), and other trending ICTs may help deploying IP-based television and digital signage services as well as enhance them;
+– considerations on how the evolution of cloud computing, big data, network functions virtualization (NFV), software defined networks (SDN), and other trending ICTs may help deploying IP-based television and digital signage services as well as enhance them and implement new applications;

-– considerations on how the evolution of mobile networks (IMT-2020/5G and beyond) and the mobility capability may impact IP-based television services and digital signage.
+– considerations on how the evolution of mobile networks (IMT-2020/5G and beyond) and the mobility capability may impact IP-based television services and digital signage;

+[– considerations on the innovation of requirements, use cases, application platform, multimedia content delivery system and end system for providing digital signage systems and IP-based television services in the metaverse environment.]

 3 Tasks

 Tasks include, but are not limited to, the development of deliverables on the following areas: